DIPlib/diplib/changelogs/diplib_next.md

 - The `dip::MeasurementTool` feature `"Eccentricity"` is now computed more precisely, using the new `dip::Polygon::CovarianceMatrixSolid()` rather than `dip::Polygon::CovarianceMatrixVertices()`.

+- Removed overload `dip::Threshold( dip::Image const& in, dip::Image& out, ...)` because of the ambiguity with the
+  overload `dip::Threshold( dip::Image const& in, dip::Image comst& mask, ...)`, which is more important to have.
+  The user needed to ensure `mask` was `const` to call the second version, this was too error-prone.
+If you used the removed overload, add `{}` as the second (`mask`) argument.

+- A few functions have changed signature to capture a parameter by copy rather than const reference

 ### Bug fixes

 - `dip::ResampleAt(in, map)` didn't copy the color space information from the input image to the output image.